jywu20/Notes/Linguistics/methodology/morphosyntax-points.md

 - type 1: verb-like
   - in that it can be head a predicate
   - which may be slightly different from typical verbs in
-    - how it is modified when acting as a predicate
+    - how it is modified when acting as a predicate (less adverbial constituents are available, for example)
     - that it can be a modifier (usually only possible via a relative clause for adjectives like verbs; if this can be achieved without a relative construction, then the adjective is not likely to undergo similar morphological processes with the noun)